 Alert Logic recommends Automatic Mode for AWS deployment creation if you want Alert Logic to deploy and maintain new VPC subnets used for scanning instances.

 To start creating your AWS deployment:

-- From the Alert Logic console, click CONFIGURATION, and then click Deployments.
+- In the Alert Logic console, click the Configure menu item, and then click Deployments.